ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

-# Example Chapter10_08a
+# Example Chapter10_08a (advanced level):
 # Parallel SRAM and Computing 100,001 Digits of Pi

 This advanced example picks up on the idea of the previous Example Chapter10_08 and extends RAM even further with an external
 2MByte asynchronous parallel SRAM brick.
-This memory extension expands the range of the Pi Spigot to calculate up to
+This memory extension significantly expands the range of the Pi Spigot calculation with the 8-bit MCU, allowing the computation and verification of up to and beyond
 <img src="https://render.githubusercontent.com/render/math?math=100,001">
 decimal digits of the mathematical constant <img src="https://render.githubusercontent.com/render/math?math=\pi">.

-This example requires utmost attention to detail and advanced laboratory and programming skills to make programmatic access to an external 2MByte parallel SRAM brick as, let's say, _easy_ _as_ _pie_.
+This example requires utmost attention to detail and advanced laboratory and programming skills.
+With, however, a bit of concentrated effort (especially to make programmatic access to then external parallel SRAM bricks), Example Chapter10_08a makes this mammoth calculation let's say as
+_easy_ _as_ _pie_.

 # Application Description

-The Pi Spigot program from Example Chapter10_08 is used in this example in essentially the exact form.
-The algorithms and their implementations remain the same.
+The Pi Spigot program is used in this example in essentially the exact form a it was used in the previous Example Chapter10_08.
+The algorithms and their implementations remain identically the same.

-The difference in this example is the extension to 2MByte SRAM allowing for the calculation of even more digits of
+The difference in this example is the extension to up to 2MByte SRAM allowing for the calculation of even more digits of
 <img src="https://render.githubusercontent.com/render/math?math=\pi">.

 Care needs to be taken to wire the parallel SRAM brick properly (as shown below).
-When the hardware setup is correct, it is relatively straightforward (although definitely requiring of careful attention to detail) to write a prallel SRAM driver for the 8-bit MCU.
+When the hardware setup is correct, however, it is actually relatively straightforward (although definitely requiring of careful attention to detail) to write a prallel SRAM driver for the 8-bit MCU.
 The results of these activities are expressed in the template classes `mcal::memroy::sram::memory_sram_parallel_cypress_cy62158e` and